AltSysrq/astrocol/README.md

 `PROTOCOL_context_t`.

 #### PROTOCOL
-Each protocol creates a typedefedd structure with the same name as the protocol.
+Each protocol creates a typedeffed structure with the same name as the protocol.
 The majority of interactions are done through pointers to this type, and all elements begin with such value.